19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 Setting Up the Energy Equation

 , as shown in the figure below.
-At any point inside the control volume or on the control surface, the flow velocity is denoted as
+The flow velocity is

-or the unit normal vector area
+, and the unit normal vector area,

-can be defined.
+, can be defined.
 Also, let

 be an elemental fluid volume inside the control volume, which will contain a fluid of elemental mass